Kriti-ja/wine-quality-prediction/README.md

 AIM OF WINE QUALITY PREDICTION

-In the WINE QUALITY PREDICTION case, a machine learning classifier takes some input data and tries to predict which class it belongs to: low-quality wine, mediocre wine, or high-quality wine.
+In the WINE QUALITY PREDICTION case, a machine learning classifier takes some input data and tries to predict which class it belongs to: low-quality wine or high-quality wine.